HybridGraphics

 * Laptops with AMD iGPU + NVidia dGPU (“NVidia Optimus” models):

-Psychtoolbox 3.0.18.2 and later has some support for this.
+Psychtoolbox since version 3.0.18.2 has some support for this.
 Setup is the

 same as in the section above for Intel iGPU + NVidia dGPU.
 However, due

-to current limitations in the AMD Linux display driver amdgpu-kms as of
+to limitations in the AMD Linux display driver amdgpu-kms as of at least

-at least Linux 5.16, proper pageflipping and scanout is not yet
+Linux 5.16, proper pageflipping and scanout was not supported.
+The

 compositor of your Ubuntu/Gnome/KDE desktop GUI to get proper high